 Devils Tower Climbing

-One of the most popular things to do at Devils Tower is climbing.
+One of the most popular things to do at Devils Tower is rock climbing.
 Beginners and experienced climbers can both attempt to make it to the summit – on my last visit we talked to a couple watching their adult son make the climb to the top after taking his first lesson the day before.
 Once you reach the summit, you can relax on the approximately football field-sized expanse and enjoy the view from the top before making your way back down to the ground.

 Climbing Devils Tower does not require any additional fees, but you must register with the park and describe your expected route.
 Half of your registration slip should be left at the climbing kiosk at the beginning of the trail head, and the second half must be returned when you finish your climb.
 Find out all the info you need to plan your climb here.